 Other sites with great short puzzles and activities include Nrich, Underground Maths, RISP, MSV, TES and many more.

 We’ll also be regularly posting links to a variety of online resources in the coming weeks, so do follow us @OCR_Maths.

 There are so many great online resources available, so join the conversation by sharing your ideas and links to all your favourites in the comment box below.

 If you have any queries or questions, you can email us at firstname.lastname@example.org, call us on 01223 553998 or Tweet us @OCR_Maths.
 You can also sign up to subject updates to receive information about resources and support.

 Steven originally studied engineering before completing a PGCE in secondary mathematics.
 He has taught secondary maths in England and overseas.
 Steven joined OCR in 2014 and has worked on the redevelopment of OCR’s Entry Level, GCSE (9-1), FSMQ and A Level Mathematics qualifications.
 He now focuses mainly on supporting the Level 3 qualifications.
 Steven originally studied engineering before completing a PGCE in secondary mathematics.
-He is currently balancing his ‘work from home’ commitments with supporting his young daughter with reception year activities.
+He is currently balancing his ‘work from home’ commitments with supporting his young daughter with year one activities.